Changissnz/nu_merchant_principal/README.md

 of game theory spearheads this as a co-existing dynamic with non-zero sum games.
 Some that engage in games of sorts, outside of pure recreation, can favor a specific kind of payoff for themself.
-In terms of the psychological impact of a payoff's effects retained in memory, and the retention of the memory then used as fuel for corrective or improvement mechanisms, the actualization of zero-sum dynamics arguably outsizes in impact in comparison to cousin payoffs.
+In terms of the psychological impact from a payoff's effects retained in memory, and the retention of the memory then used as fuel for self-corrective or self-improving mechanisms, the actualization of zero-sum dynamics arguably outsizes in impact in comparison to cousin payoffs.
 Depending on what is placed as the object or principle that is enumerated in the payoff table, the pain of unwanted forfeiture from zero-sum opens the route for a wide possible range of indentation on the losing recipient's modus operandi.
 The vulture, the gray-zone creature that it is, makes for a potent case study in the blurring of game theory payoff labels.